paperwork/paperwork/README.md

 ## Initial installation (quick & dirty documented)

 First of all, you need to clone this project to your machine.
-After that, make sure that you have one of the latest PHP versions >= 5.4 and an up-to-date "composer" installed.
-If you're not sure how composer works, please continue reading here: https://getcomposer.org/
+After that, make sure that you have PHP >= 5.4.

-Second, you need to switch to the command line: "cd" into the "frontend" directory of your local paperwork clone.
-There, run "composer install" and/or "composer update".
-This will install all the needed dependencies.
+Currently, we don't ship any prebuilt versions, so you need to build the app yourself.
+To do this you must install [composer](http://getcomposer.com) and npm (nodejs package manager, on how to install npm read [here](http://blog.npmjs.org/post/85484771375/how-to-install-npm))

+Composer is needed to install third-party application components, without them application will not run.

+After you have finished the installation of npm and composer run:

+    cd frontend
+    composer install

+At the point, you now have php dependencies installed.
+It is now time to install tools to build the frontend files.
+We are using [gulp](http://gulpjs.com) to build our frontend dependencies.

+First you need to install gulp cli globally:

+    sudo npm install -g gulp

+And then npm dependencies inside project

+    npm install

+Then you just run the default task

+    gulp

+After these steps, you have all components installed and styles and js build, it is time to configure your database.

-Now, before you do anything else, please check the files within the frontend/app/config/ directory.
-Especially the database.php.
-If you'd like to use the default DB settings (MySQL/MariaDB), you'll just need to have the database server running on port 3306 and create a database named "paperwork".
-You could use this SQL:
+Database settings are stored in frontend/app/config/database.php If you'd like to use the default DB settings (MySQL/MariaDB), you'll just need to have the database server running on port 3306 and create a database named "paperwork".
+You could use the following SQL:

 ```
 DROP DATABASE IF EXISTS paperwork; CREATE DATABASE IF NOT EXISTS paperwork DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci;